ghgoodreau/ghgoodreau.github.io/_posts/2020-01-04-resolution.md

 ## Spending more time enjoying myself

 As a full-time employee and student, I have honestly been ignoring my mental health pretty severely.
 I work, I come home, I study, I sleep.
 I eat whenever I can, and I don't work out.
-My health has suffered, and so has my mood.
-But it does not have to be this way.
-Each day, I have plenty of time to do these essential things.
+My mood has surely suffered because of this, but it does not have to be this way.
+Each day, I have plenty of time to do things that I want to do.

 The most important thing, to me, is to enjoy a little bit of each day doing things that I love.
 That can mean video games, watching movies, sitting in silence, playing guitar.
 It doesn't actually matter what I do.
-The only strict policy I am going to develop here is that I want to do SOMETHING for 30 minutes a day that I don't have to do.
+The only strict policy I am going to develop here is that I want to do SOMETHING for 30 minutes a day that has no added benefit other than making me happy.

 ## Working on my fitness

 This one is more cliche, but it is necessary.
 I need to take better care of my body.
-I do enjoy working out for the record.
-I just get lost doing my daily routine of working and studying, and then I don't have time.
-This needs to change.
+I do enjoy working out, but I have been letting my work and school bleed into that a little.
+It has been hard to find the time.
+That is going to change.

 I recently sprained my wrist while snowboarding in Lake Tahoe and went to the doctor to rule out a fracture by getting an X-Ray.
-They said my wrist wasn't broken, but that my blood pressure is high.
+They said my wrist wasn't broken, but that my blood pressure is higher than it should be.
 I'm 23 years old.
-This is unacceptable.
-Cardio must be done.
+I will not accept this.
+I'm going to have to start doing cardio.
 I am confident I can get it back to normal levels just by working out and consuming less caffeine.
 I will continue to monitor it while I start my fitness routine.